You can find the answers to some frequently asked questions about citizens’ assemblies below.

 -

-The sessions normally take place over a number of weekends in hotel conference rooms where members are given accomodation and meals.
+The sessions normally take place over a number of weekends in hotel conference rooms where members are given accommodation and meals.
 Members sit round tables with space at the front where experts and others speak.
 There may be an area for visitors and/or press, but they can only witness the speakers, and not hear or take part in the facilitated conversations of assembly members.

 3. Before the assembly – selection of participants